google/gcp_scanner/README.md

 ### GCP Scanner

-This is a GCP resource scanner that can help determine what level of access certain credentials posses on GCP.
-The scanner is designed to help security engineers with evaluating impact of a certain VM/container compromise, GCP service account or OAuth2 token key leak.
+This is a GCP resource scanner that can help determine what level of access certain credentials possess on GCP.
+The scanner is designed to help security engineers evaluate the impact of a certain VM/container compromise, GCP service account, or OAuth2 token key leak.

 Currently, the scanner supports the following GCP resources:
 * GCE